jncraton/ubuntu-server-student-env/readme.md

 Ubuntu Server Student Environment
 =================================

-Scripts and config files for configuring an Ubuntu server for multiuser student use
+Scripts and config files for configuring an Ubuntu server for multiuser student use.

 Installation
 ------------